dransyhe/troll/README.md

 An agent-based simulation model for forest growth.

-(new version is currently in private repository)
+(updated version is currently in private repository)